oculos/oculos.github.io/_posts/2025-11-22-Platform_single_sign_on_diy.md

 You need to send a `nonce` that you previously acquired via the `/nonce` endpoint.

 You also need to send authenticate the user and send their `accessToken`.
 You can also see on our extension how we ask the user to authenticate.
 You don’t really need to authenticate the user here, actually.
-But since the extension doesn’t check, after the attestation,  if that device is "ours" with the MDM, we introduce this authentication - which you kinda need to do for the user anyway.
+But since the extension doesn’t check, after the attestation,  if that device is "ours" with the MDM, we introduce this authentication - which is something you need to perform for the user anyway when doing the user registration.
 Attestation tells us the device is legit, and that it is managed.
 But it doesn’t prove it is managed by us.

 If you modify the extension, you might remove the accessToken verification and introduce some MDM check.